ribamar-santarosa/champselysees/generate-pypi-package-structure/README.md

 it by yourself.
 Also logout immediately after usage -- the design of the system allows a successful session hijack to steal the account)

-2) have an account at https://testpypi.python.org/pypi?%3Aaction=register_form
+2) have an account at https://testpypi.python.org/pypi?%3Aaction=register_form -- the same security concerns above apply.

-3) have a clean repo for your project set at github, with only `LICENSE` and `README.md`
+3) have a clean repo for your project set at github, with only `LICENSE` and `README.md` (and do have them, with those exact extensions)

 4) familiar basic usage of `bash`, `python`, `git`